 There are two kinds of tax sales in the event of non-payment of tax dues, namely tax lien sale and tax deed sale.

 1. Tax Lien Sale

-In this kind of tax sale, the government does not sell of the property itself.
+In this kind of tax sale, the government does not sell the property itself.
 Instead, it transfers the lien on the property to the highest bidder in the auction.
 Lien gives the investor a right to collect the amount of due taxes, interest, and costs relevant to the sale of the property.
 The investor can foreclose the property (i.e. acquire the property in their own name or transfer the title to the third party) only after the redemption period is over, which is a minimum period for which the investor shall wait before he decides to foreclose the property.
-During the redemption period, the property’s actual owner may pay to the investor the amount of lien along with interest and other charges.
+During the redemption period, the property’s actual owner may pay the investor the amount of lien along with interest and other charges.

 2. Tax Deed Sale

 In this type, the property under consideration is sold itself by the authorities to the person making the highest bid.
 The bid amount should al-least be equal to the pending tax dues, interest, and auction-related costs.
 Depending on the state’s laws, the amount recovered in excess may or may not be paid to the property owner.